The Best Slippers for Camping, Travel, and Home (2026)

 Airports aside, these are also great at home, and with the durable outsole you can go for neighbourhood walks without wrecking them.

-OluKai also makes great slippers for men.
-We are fans of the Moloa, which are actually excellent for packability in contrast.
+OluKai also makes great options for men.
+We are fans of the Moloa leather slippers, which are actually excellent for packability in contrast.
 The shearling/leather combo is oh-so comfortable, and with the collapsable heel, you can fit them into your back packet if you really wanted to.
 But the shape-melding sole that gets better with time is a feeling that has us hooked.

 Sometimes we need every cubic inch of luggage space possible, especially if carting around babies or toddlers who take up the bulk of luggage (their stuff, not them!).
 Here are some of the best slippers that pack up easily.